timex-sinclair-projects/TS-Pico/docs/TS Pico Manual v1.2.md

 - Set aside time for the complete process

 **Hardware phase:**
-- Connect the TS Pico to your computer via USB
+- Connect the TS-Pico to your computer via USB
 - Install the new firmware using the built-in bootloader
 - Update support files on the SD card